 Majority of the black people affected are from Nigeria but a few are from Ghana, Mali and other African countries.

-Several touching videos captured how a large number of tired-looking black people roamed miserably on the streets of Guangdong province after being ejected from their homes and hotels, because false rumors had been spread in China that blacks were the carriers of the COVID-19 disease.
+Several dismaying videos captured how a large number of tired-looking black people roamed miserably on the streets of Guangdong province after being ejected from their homes and hotels, because false rumors had been spread in China that blacks were the carriers of the COVID-19 disease.

-These ejections were reported to have continued even after the blacks had been quarantined for more than the 14 days required by international standards.
+These ejections were reported to have continued even after the Blacks had been quarantined for more than the 14 days required by international standards.

-Other videos showed how, for several days, the Africans clutched onto their small-sized backpacks and wandered without shower or laundry, slept in the street corners, got drenched by the rains and endured the weather.
+Other videos showed how, for several days, the Africans clutched onto their small-sized backpacks and wandered without shower or laundry, slept in the street corners, got drenched by the rains and endured the uneasy weather.

 In the words of one of the African victims; “I’ve been sleeping under the bridge for four days with no food to eat … I cannot buy food anywhere, no shops or restaurants will serve me“.

-Such videos quickly spread in the African social media space, sparking outrage and deepening hatred for China among Africans, majority of whom had great goodwill and solidarity for China at the onset of the virus, until too many anti-China propaganda on social media started poisoning their minds.
+Such videos quickly spread in the African social media space, sparking outrage and deepening hatred for China among Africans, majority of whom had great goodwill and solidarity for China at the onset of the virus, until various anti-China propaganda on social media started poisoning their minds.
 It is instructive to note that Africans were very sympathetic to China at the initial stages of the virus outbreak.
 It was common to find churches in Nigeria who dedicated several minutes during Sunday and Mid-week worships to pray for the situation in China.
 Churches in the country have been known to makes special overseas collections which were used to support relief efforts in disaster hit areas around the world, and it wouldn’t be a surprise to see people (including the poor who are strikingly kind hearted) in some churches doing that for China if the situation had called for financial support.
 The goodwill was massive and many Africans praised China’s technological know-how and decisive leadership in handling the virus, particularly when it made news rounds about how robots were helping out in hospitals and how China managed to build two hospitals with thousands of bed spaces in just about ten days each.
 But, this heart for China gradually changed and took a negative turn when conspiracy theories started filtering in through some mischievous persons on social media, in such a manner that they increasingly and successfully put fears, anxiety and suspicion about China in the minds of the unsuspecting social media users in Africa.
 These and other conspiracies worked to gradually change the minds of Africans to see China as evil, until the Guangdong videos surfaced, which dramatically made every one (including former skeptics) believe that China was indeed evil, hence the widespread anger yearning for revenge.

 What was taking several months to achieve through conspiracy theories, the Guangdong videos achieved in just under a week – that “Chinese are evil”!
 How did things change?